 - Watch the sun.
 This time of year, when the temperature is still a bit chilly but the sun is shining, I can easily spend enough time in the garden that I end up with pink sunburned cheeks.
 When out in the garden with kids, remember to provide shade, wear hats and sunscreens, and (as always!) hydrate, hydrate, hydrate!

 PLANTING BASICS WITH KIDS

 Just introducing your kids to gardening?
 Simple tasks and easy, fun planting activities are a great way to encourage kids to get their hands dirty and embrace the joy of growing a garden!

-- Assign your kids a small existing potted plant of their own that they can use to practice general garden maintenance.
-Tasks like weeding, watering, rinsing off aphids, deadheading, and general clean-up are great chores to start with.
+- Assign your kids a small existing potted plant that they can use to practice general garden maintenance.
+Tasks like weeding, watering, rinsing off aphids, deadheading, and general clean-up are great kids’ garden chores.

 MAKING GARDENING SPACES FOR KIDS

 Creating a garden for kids can be as simple as turning an empty plot of land into a safe area with some grass and flowers, or designing a garden that has many different areas where children can play.
-Here are some simple ideas to help you create engaging, colorful kid-inspiring garden spaces your little ones will love spending time in...
+Here are some simple ideas to help you create engaging, colorful kid-inspiring garden spaces in which your little ones will love spending time...

-- Decorate the garden with kid-painted rocks like these butterfly rocks, a koi rock pond, Kandinsky-inspired rocks, or this rock family
+- Decorate the garden with kid-painted rocks like butterfly rocks, a koi rock pond, Kandinsky-inspired rocks, or a rock family.

 - Find a special spot for a kid-made bee bath or hang a DIY bird’s nest helper from a nearby branch.